psipred/cgdms/README.md

 ### Running a simulation

-Run a molecular dynamics simulation of a protein in the learned potential:
+Run a coarse-grained simulation of a protein in the learned potential:

 ```bash
 cgdms simulate -i 1CRN.txt -o traj.pdb -s predss -n 1.2e7